mightyjoe781/mtmod_dev_setup/readme.md

 ## Steps

 * Create a new folder inside mods/my_new_mod
-* then do: docker compose run
+* then do: docker compose up